isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 As soon as a business model and stable feature lists exists and there is a system for money extraction the market can consolidate.
 As always, 3-5 companies will dominate the market, which is dropping out of hypergrowth.
-The dominating companies acknowledge their respective existence and roles, and compete semi-cooperativelu:
+The dominating companies acknowledge their respective existence and roles, and compete semi-cooperatively:
 It is more important to erect barriers to entry for disruptors than to destroy the existing competition, and hence there will be complex, hard to implement standards with expensive compliance tests.
 This will then, against all wishes, lead to interoperatibility.